rkzn/open-api-docs/docs/profit-loss-calculation.md

 ## What you need?

-You have to be able to convert one currency value to another for calculating a trading account positions profit/loss, a trading account deposit currency can be any currency, and you must be able to convert the profit/loss of a position to the account currency othwerwise your user will have hard time to figure out the exact amount of his return from his trades.
+You have to be able to convert one currency value to another for calculating a trading account positions profit/loss, a trading account deposit currency can be any currency, and you must be able to convert the profit/loss of a position to the account currency otherwise your user will have hard time to figure out the exact amount of his return from his trades.

 ## Forex Symbols

-A Forex symbol is made up of two different currency, one is base currency and the other one is quote currency, for example EURUSD, here EUR is base currency and USD is the quote currency, and the current price of EURUSD gives you the amount of USD that is equal to 1 EUR.
+A Forex symbol is made up of two different currencies, one is base currency and the other one is quote currency, for example EURUSD, here EUR is base currency and USD is the quote currency, and the current price of EURUSD gives you the amount of USD that is equal to 1 EUR.

 ## Symbol Tick/Pip Size